Digital & Tech Glossary

 SSL Certificate

-A digital certificate that authenticates a website's identity and enables encrypted connections.
+A digital certificate that authenticates a website's identity and enables encrypted connections, essential for secure online transactions and user trust.

 SaaS (Software as a Service)

-Software delivered via the internet on a subscription basis, eliminating the need for local installation.
+Software delivered via the internet on a subscription basis, eliminating local installation and enabling instant updates and remote access.

 Segment

-A customer data platform (CDP) that collects and routes customer data to analytics and marketing tools.
+A customer data platform (CDP) that collects and routes customer data to analytics and marketing tools to enable personalized campaigns.

 Server-Side Rendering